celikkoseoglu/celikk-personal-website-nextjs/_posts/portingCRAtoNextJS.md

 [React-Router](https://v5.reactrouter.com/web/guides/quick-start) with CRA allows you to define which react component your site will display when the user navigates to [/home or /contact or /blog pages](https://github.com/celikkoseoglu/celikk-personal-website/blob/master/src/index.js#L16-L32).
-At first it's fine, but when you start optimising your website for speed and [implement lazy loading](https://github.com/celikkoseoglu/celikk-personal-website/blob/master/src/index.js#L23-L29), it gets confusing very quickly.
+At first, it's fine, but when you start optimising your website for speed and [implement lazy loading](https://github.com/celikkoseoglu/celikk-personal-website/blob/master/src/index.js#L23-L29), it gets confusing very quickly.
 Plus, react router requires you to implement things like [resetting the scroll position](https://github.com/celikkoseoglu/celikk-personal-website/blob/master/src/utils/PageNavigationListener.utils.jsx).
 Let's say you were on the home page, scrolled down and then clicked the blog link on the navbar.
-When navigating onto the blog page, react-router will retain the scroll position from the previous page so the users will the the bottom of the blog page.
+When navigating onto the blog page, react-router will retain the scroll position from the previous page so the users will start from the bottom of the blog page.
 If you want CRA to do this properly, you need to implement it yourself.
 [This](https://www.youtube.com/watch?v=09jmpIvyDKY) is a YouTube video explaining this issue.
 There is a chance that I might have misunderstood how react-router should be used, but I wouldn't even be confused about this if react-router wasn't there at all.